brucou/movie-search-app/article/article.md

 visualization the information about internal state updates, for the sake of readability.
 That naturally can be done, depending on the interest of the chart's target audience.

-For the purpose of this article, a state machine is a data structure comprising :
+For the purpose of this article, a state machine is a **data structure** comprising :
 - a set of control states
 - an extended state variable
-- a set of transitions between control states, linking an origin control state, a target control state, and actions to be executed as a result of receiving an event
+- a set of transitions between control states, mapped to actions to be executed as a result of an event triggering the transition

-By executable state machine, we will mean an implementation of the reactive function `g`, by means of a pure function.
+By **executable state machine**, we mean an implementation of the reactive function `g`, which **encapsulates (hide) its internal state**, that is, a function `fsm` such that `actions = fsm (event)`. `fsm`, having state, is not a pure function but has nonetheless interesting properties we will address when discussing testing.

 ## Why use state machines
 Incorporating state machines early in your development process may bring the following